📚

 Urbanization and the Countryside

-With the mass migration of peasants to the city during the First Industrial Revolution, the cities and suburbs were flooded with people.
-Housing was insufficient to support the population.
-Overcrowding became the norm because there was no plan in place to house the sheer number of workers.
-Waste covered the streets, and pollution worsened living conditions even further.
-Crime and disease proliferated considerably with rapid urbanization.
+With the mass migration of peasants to the city during the First Industrial Revolution, the cities and suburbs were flooded with people and not enough homes.
+There was no plan in place for the sheer amount of workers and as a result, homes filled up with more people than they could handle.
+Waste covered the streets and pollution only made living there worse.
+Crime and disease were rampant.

 Industrialization and the Home